mParticle/docs/src/pages/integrations/conversant/event/index.md

 title: Event
 ---

+<aside>Conversant now operates under Epsilon and this integration is deprecated.
+Please use the <a href="https://docs.mparticle.com/integrations/epsilon/event/">Epsilon Integration</a>.</aside>

 [Conversant](http://www.conversantmedia.com) is a personalized digital media company.
 We help brands and agencies deliver media to the right consumers across all devices while maintaining the highest privacy standards.

 ## Supported Features